mariusz7/angular9-example-app/README.md

       where executing them every time developer commits something, is acceptable.

-    - If there is actually one long test or test suite with at least one long test, than we could try talking to developers to refactor that test, so it could be executed in shorter time.
+    - If there is actually one long test or test suite with at least one long test, than we could try talking to developers to refactor that test, so it could be executed in acceptable time.

+  - However, if we really have to deal with at least one acceptance test running for 1 hour......
+    TODO

 * What is your zero down time deployment strategy?